 Manchester's water is routinely monitored for microorganisms, organic chemicals, inorganic chemicals and pesticides.
 The following tables contain important information about your water quality.
 The tables represent data from 2019 and only include substances that were found in the water.
 Not all substances are tested for every year.
 The results of these tests are reported to the State of Connecticut Department of Health.
-In 2019 the Water Department performed over 27,000 analyses on approximately 4,500 water samples and was in compliance with all state and federal drinking water standards.
+In 2020 the Water Department processed approximately 4,500 water samples and over 27,000 analyses and was in compliance with all state and federal drinking water standards.
 The tables correspond to the areas shown on the maps.
 To read the tables, find your location on the map to determine your water source, then refer to the appropriate column in the table to find the water quality results for your area.